shauryaa117/Learn-Python-Based-Data-Analytics/README.md

 # Python-Based-Data-Science
-Learn/Revise basic to advanced python for starting up in the Data Science space
+Learn/Revise basic to advanced python, data analysis and machine learning algorithms for starting up in the Data Science space

 Order to Study:
 1. Basic Python